 Providing local employment and skills opportunities

-Working with Balfour Beatty and key stakeholders such as Job Centre Plus and local colleges, we have set targets across all phases of ELOR.
-These include a minimum of 60% local labour, 30 new starters, 17 apprentices, 30 school visits, one enterprise advisor volunteer, 100+ volunteer days, one charitable event per year and a minimum Considerate Constructors score of 40/50.
-We will also seek commitment from our supplier to ensure social value is delivered through their supply chains.
+Working with Balfour Beatty, our sub-contractors and our key stakeholders such as Job Centre Plus, Prince’s Trust and local colleges, we have set targets across the third phase of ELOR.
+These include a minimum of 60% local labour, 26 new starters, 16 apprentices, 20 schools engaged, 100+ volunteer days, one charitable event per year and a minimum Considerate Constructors score of 45/50.
+We have collaborated with our sub-contractors to ensure the social value from this project supersedes previous targets.

 Enhancing local environments